Head lice and nits

 There's no need to keep your child off school if they have head lice.

 Lice and nits can be removed by wet combing.
-You should try this method first.

 You can buy a special fine-toothed comb (detection comb) online or from pharmacies to remove head lice and nits.